-Advisory: English 48 and 49, each with a grade of "C" or better, or equivalent or Assessment Skill Level R5 and W5; Business 101 and Computer Business Technology 103, 161.
+Advisory: English 47A or English 48 and English 49, each with a grade of "C" or better, or equivalent or Assessment Skill Levels R5 and W5; Computer Business Technology 103 and 161, each with a grade of "C" or better, or equivalent.

-The Computer Business Technology Work Experience program is designed to extend occupational learning through employment and coordinate the on-the-job training and the classroom instruction.
+This course is designed to extend occupational learning through employment and to compliment classroom instruction with on-the-job training.
 The goals and learning objectives will be designed by the student cooperatively with the employer and work experience instructor/coordinator.
 The combined maximum credit for all work experience courses from all disciplines may not exceed 16 units.
-(FT) AA/AS.
+This course is intended for students interested in the field of computer business technology.
+(FT) AA/AS; CSU.

 This discipline may offer specialized instruction in one or more of the following areas: Supervised Tutoring (044), Experimental Topics (265), Independent Study (290), Individualized Instruction (296), Service Learning (277), or Work Experience (270).
-Detailed course descriptions are listed on page 226.
+Detailed course descriptions are listed on page 240.
 Please refer to the class schedule and/or see the dean or department chair for availability.